We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 - Crayola Color Alive

 - TV Guide has an app that I really like.
-It works well, including providing TV show listings, and can be quite handy.
-There is another television app from i.TV.
-It doesn’t seem to work quite as easily as the TV guide app BUT it could be quite handy for a long distance Sandwich Generation caregiver.
-You could set the one you like best for your own area, and have the other set for the elderly parent who doesn’t live near you.
+It works well, including providing TV show listings, and can be quite handy for a long distance Sandwich Generation caregiver.
+Set it up for your long distance caree.
 Then, if they need help finding a show, you are all set to help them.
 FREE.

 - Kindle – This book-reading software is quite handy for everyone, but particularly those of us who might need to spend prolonged and/or unexpected time sitting in doctors’ offices or emergency rooms without enough time to grab a book.
 The nice part is that Kindles are great ways to save money as the Kindle versions of books are often less expensive than a physical book.
 And the best part about this app is that it is FREE.